about / poems / other work / contact / shop

-Casey Garfield is a nonbinary poet, publisher and pal from Norwich (UK).
+Casey Garfield is a poet, publisher and pal based in Exeter (UK).

-Casey previously wrote under a different name, and during this time they attempted to bring poetry to any audience it might resonate with, reading at libraries, arts centres, festivals, punk shows in living rooms, and drag shows in the back room of a nacho restaurant alike.
-Their poems were published in journals and literary magazines, diy zines, as posters, as badges, on stickers, and sold in a bar vending machine.
+Casey Garfield previously wrote under another name in their hometown of Norwich.
+Focused on bringing poetry to any audience it may resonate with, they performed reading at libraries, arts centres, festivals, punk shows in living rooms, and drag shows in the back room of a nacho restaurant alike.
+Their poems were published in literary magazines, diy zines, as posters, as badges, on stickers, and sold in vending machines at a local bar.

 In 2023 they retired their old name and body of work by holding a funeral for their former name, during which they performed a final reading as their old identity before having the audience shoot them to death with party poppers, follow a pre-prepared poetry ritual to channel the immortal spirit of queer joy and poetry into their body, and were revived as Casey Garfield.

-Casey has held writing workshops for schools and charities across Norfolk and for the NHS Wellbeing Service, as well as more relaxed community gatherings they call "uneventful events", such as 'Lay down in the grass and say what clouds look like with Casey Garfield' and 'Eat 100 satsumas with Casey Garfield'.
+Casey continues their former name's focus on bringing poetry to broad audiences, having held writing workshops for schools and charities across Norfolk, for Exeter Pride and Exeter Trans Pride, and for the NHS Wellbeing Service.
+They also organise more relaxed community gatherings they call "uneventful events", such as 'Lay down in the grass and say what clouds look like with Casey Garfield' and 'Eat 100 satsumas with Casey Garfield'.

 "Never before have I read poetry so hilariously raw and aggressively lovely.
 This is the non-toxic, honest optimism we need to tackle this world.
 Casey Garfield is a star in the making."